Christmas in Pittsburgh – The City Comes Alive for Holidays

 Gingerbread Houses and International Santas

 For many years, PPG Place offered wonderful Christmas decorations with International Santas and dozens upon dozens of gingerbread houses in their stunning Wintergarden atrium.
-In 2021, the Santas were visible in a window display that can be enjoyed outdoors on the walking path between PPG Place and Market Square.
+Now, the Santas were visible in a window display that can be enjoyed outdoors on the walking path between PPG Place and Market Square.
 The gingerbread house exhibit will be at the City-County Building.

 The Pittsburgh Creche at the US Steel Plaza